bferrarini/FloppyNet_TRO/FloppyNet_TRO/readme.md

 # main.py
 This script accepts several parameters to execute the main function: training a model, exporting it for ARM64 deployment, and computing an image representation. main.py relies on a configuration file, *experiment_presets.py*, where the training and model parameters are defined.
-The available parameters can be checked via:
+The available parameters can be checked with:

 `main.py -h`